Table of Contents

 Draw over existing objects

-With this tool, you can overwrite existing segmentation features.
-When this tool is enabled, a new segmentation feature drawn over existing features will overlap the existing features, overwriting previously classified pixels.
-When this tool is disabled, a new segmentation feature drawn over existing features will be drawn behind the existing features.
+"Draw over existing objects" is on by default.
+When this tool is enabled, drawing a new Segmentation annotation over an existing annotation will overwrite previously classified pixels.
+When this tool is disabled, a new Segmentation annotation drawn over an existing annotation will be "drawn behind" the existing annotation.

-This tool was designed to significantly speed up labeling time since it is not required to intricately outline around the border of other objects.
+This tool is designed to significantly speed up labeling time since it is not required to intricately outline around the border of other objects.
+This tool is only available when creating Segmentation annotations.

 From the labeling interface, you can use the same class for more than one annotation.
 For example, if there are 5 fish in an image and you would like to assign the "Fish" class to all five, you can create multiple instances of the "Fish" class.